botchris/go-pubsub/README.md

 Providers are concrete implementations of the Broker interface.
 Examples of providers could be messaging services such as Google's PubSub, Amazon's SNS or Nats.io.
-The Broker interface acts as a generalization for suh services.
+The Broker interface acts as a generalization for such services.

 The `go-pubsub` package comes with a set of built-in providers:

 - `memory`: a simple Broker which allows communicating local process of your system by interchanging messages, which can be used as a simple "Message Bus" replacement.
-- `nop`: s simple NOP broker implementation that can be used for testing.
+- `nop`: a simple NO-OP broker implementation that can be used for testing.
 - `redis`: a broker that uses redis streams as PubSub mechanism.
 - `snssqs`: a Broker that uses AWS SNS and AWS SQS.
 - `kmq`: a KubeMQ implementation of the Broker interface.